 And since I still had cranberries left over from Thanksgiving, I filled some glass hurricanes with them.

 To continue with the farmhouse theme, I wrapped mini gifts with plain craft paper, tied them up with red and white baker’s twine and added a sprig of fresh greenery.
 Of course, these “gifts” are purely decorative.
 Inside, they’re just wood blocks from the kids’ old toy box in the basement!
+If you wanted to actually give each guest a party favor to take home, you could always wrap up a mini box of chocolates or even a Christmas ornament.

 Most likely, I will just recreate this tablescape Christmas morning for the four of us anyway.
 Each year, I try to come up with something different for our family breakfast.
 In fact, I think my boys would be disappointed if I didn’t create something special each year.